Edited by: Kellie Jez

 This can be an even more powerful strategy if you want to move past the beginner stage!

-Earning miles is fairly straightforward for the Barclaycard Arrival Plus™ World Elite MasterCard®: buy everything on the card.
-Anything you could possibly pay for, try to purchase with your card.
+Earning miles is fairly straightforward with this rewards card: buy everything on the card.
+Anything you could possibly pay for, try to purchase with your card as long as there are no fees!

 You’ll get 2x points for everything plus the 5% redemption bonus back, equating to 2.1x.